 Aciphylla colensoi explained

 Aciphylla colensoi is a species of Aciphylla, commonly known as giant speargrass, Spaniard, or its Māori-language name Maori: taramea.[1]
-Individual plants may be up to 90cm (40inches) in diameter and half as high, and consist of sharp spines, all pointing out from the centre.
-Yellow flowers may also be present, located on long, strong stems.
-A. colensoi can be found in both main islands of New Zealand, typically in altitudes from 900to.
+Individual plants may be up to 90cm (40inches) in diameter and up to 1 metre (39 in) high when in flower, and consist of sharp spines, all pointing out from the centre.
+The leaflets are thick, and have rough margins and red-orange midribs.
+Yellow flowers may also be present, located on long, narrow, and strong stems.
+A. colensoi is endemic and can be found in both main islands of New Zealand, typically in altitudes from 900to.

 Taxonomy & naming